IagoLast/iagolast.github.io/projects.md

   layout="responsive"
   width="1280"
   height="720"
-  alt="Imagen promocional de Sippo Collaborator">
+  alt="Imagen promocional de Airship">
 </amp-img>

-Airship is a design library which includes a component library and a CSS framework designed and optimized for creating map visualizations.
+Airship is a design library which includes a component library build using stenciljs and a CSS framework optimized for creating map visualizations.